emmettmcdow/ezip/README.md

 # ezip
-AES Encrypion and Compression using gzip.
+AES Encrypion.
 This was a fun project for me, so I would not recommend using it in any professional setting.
 However it is perfect for learning how the process of encryption works.
 The majority of the code is commented and I made a pretty low-level write up of the techniques that went into it.
 Have fun!
 ### Installation
 Firstly install some dependencies.
 You will need [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), and [Boost](https://www.boost.org).
 Also make sure that you can run C++17 and have make, and cmake installed.
 Then run this
 ```bash